Nevada-based Lithium Brine Extraction Technology and Mining

-In January 2019, American Battery Metals Corporation acquired the Lynn Ranch property in Railroad Valley along with the water rights for approximately 120 acres of land.
+In January 2019, American Battery Metals Corp. acquired the Lynn Ranch property in Railroad Valley along with the water rights for approximately 120 acres of land.

-The company plans to bring online 20 wells within the next 12-18 months.
-American Battery Metals Corporation also intends to complete a comprehensive geological survey across the property to aid in the development of a resource estimate.
+The company plans to bring online 20 wells within the next 12 to 18 months.
+American Battery Metals Corp also intends to complete a comprehensive geological survey across the property to aid in the development of a resource estimate.

-ABMC’s operations at the Railroad Valley project are environmentally sustainable.
-To this effect, American Battery Metals Corporation has signed an LOI with Panel the Planet Inc., a solar and renewable energy project development company, to explore grid-tied and captive renewable energy projects at the property.
+American Battery Metals Corp.’s operations at the Railroad Valley project are environmentally sustainable.
+To this effect, American Battery Metals Corp. has signed an LOI with Panel the Planet Inc., a solar and renewable energy project development company, to explore grid-tied and captive renewable energy projects at the property.
 The goal is to provide cost-effective power for lithium mining and processing.